sleijon1/sleijon1.github.io/_posts/2023-12-09-llms-cheeseburgers-tea.markdown

 The purpose is to create a chat bot with domain-specific knowledge, optimal pricing, and a tech stack that supports various constraints, some of which are not ironed out yet.

-In this post I wish to briefly summarize the important concepts surrounding LLMs.
+In this post I wish to briefly summarize the important practical concepts surrounding LLMs.
 References will be given at the end for a deeper dive into the subject.

 ## LLMs, PE & RAG